Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 1. Introduction

-C is widely used for developing system programs and embedded systems, and process management is one of the important topics among them.
-This article explains the wait function in C. The wait function is a system call used to achieve synchronization between processes, especially useful for waiting for child processes to terminate.
-Through this article, you can learn broadly about the wait function from basic usage to advanced techniques, and related topics (e.g., the waitpid function and zombie process mitigation).
+The C language is widely used in the development of system programs and embedded systems, and process management is one of the important topics among them.
+This article explains the “wait function” in the C language.
+The wait function is a system call used to achieve synchronization between processes, and it is particularly useful for waiting for the termination of child processes.
+Through this article, you can learn widely from the basic usage of the wait function to advanced methods, and related topics (e.g., the waitpid function and measures against zombie processes).

-2. What is the C language wait function?
+2. What is the wait Function in C?

-wait function is one of the system calls used on UNIX-like systems, employed by a parent process to wait for a child process to exit.
-This enables the parent process to obtain the child’s exit status.
+wait function is one of the system calls used in UNIX-like systems, employed by the parent process to wait for the termination of the child process.
+This allows the parent process to receive the child process’s termination status.

 wait function is used as follows.